openxla/stablehlo/rfcs/20260720-repo-sot-migration.md

 We propose aligning StableHLO's contribution process more closely with XLA and other repositories under the OpenXLA organization.
-Our motivations are to increase version-history transparency and to reduce maintenance overhead.
+Our motivations are to increase version-history transparency, to reduce maintenance overhead, and to streamline the review process.

 ## Background